sendgrid/sendgrid-python/docker-test/README.md

 This Docker image contains:
  - Python 3.6
  - A running instance of [Stoplight.io's Prism](https://stoplight.io/platform/prism/), which lets you try out the SendGrid API without actually sending email
- - A mirrored copy of sendgrid-php so that you may develop locally and then run the tests within the Docker container.

 # Table of Contents